 • J.F.
 Babadjian, Laboratoire Jacques-Louis Lions, UPMC/CNRS

-• P. Farrell, Univ. of Oxford
+• P. Farrell, University of Oxford

 • G. Gauthier, FAST, Paris 11/UPMC/CNRS

-• J. Hale, Univ. of Luxembourg
+• J. Hale, University of Luxembourg

 • D. Henao Manrique, Fac. de Matemáticas, Pont.
 Univ.
 Cat. de Chile